Mou1z/From-A-Little-Clucker-To-A-Spam-Machine/Fundamentals.md

 // Sets the player's position to some x, y, z coordinates.
 // 'z' represents the vertical axis.
 ```
-A complete list of functions can be found on the Open.MP Wiki : https://www.open.mp/docs/scripting/functions
+A complete list of functions can be found on the open.mp Wiki : https://www.open.mp/docs/scripting/functions
 We can use functions creatively for the making of various features.
 Following is the code for a ‘One-shot Deagle Deathmatch’ where the player upon spawning will be given a Desert Eagle gun with 3 bullets and 10.0 health :
 ```c
 #include <a_samp>